Intermediary Reporting: HMRC Requirements, Deadlines & Penalties (2026 Guide)

 As an example, the 3R back-office system integrates seamlessly between your CRM and your accounting software, leveraging automation to take care of some key business functions such as:

-- A simple to use contractor interface (98% of users rate it as 5 star) for timesheet submission, all with automated authorisation processes and no timesheet deadlines
+• A simple to use contractor interface for timesheet submission, all with automated authorisation processes and no timesheet deadlines

-- Best practice processes for the determination and data capture for IR35 compliance
+• Best practice processes for the determination and data capture of IR35 compliance requirements

 Specifically relating to HMRC Intermediary Reporting…